-Gelnovatch ranks as the 10th-winningest active head coach in Division I college soccer, with a .691 career winning percentage.
-He stands 25th in career wins among current head coaches.
-Among Division I coaches all-time, he ranks 36th in career winning percentage.
+Gelnovatch ranks as the seventh-winningest active head coach in Division I college soccer, with a .696 career winning percentage.
+He stands 13th in career wins among current head coaches.
+Among Division I coaches all-time, he ranks 34th in both career winning percentage and wins.
 These figures are even more striking when considering Gelnovatch's teams play one of the nation's toughest schedules on a yearly basis.

-Virginia alumnus and three-time All-American Matt Chulis completed his 10th season on the coaching staff of the Virginia men's soccer program in 2015, including his sixth as the team's associate head coach.
+Virginia alumnus and three-time All-American Matt Chulis is in his 15th season on the coaching staff of the Virginia men's soccer program in 2020, including his ninth as an associate head coach.

 Chulis spent time in Major League Soccer (MLS) playing for the Columbus Crew (1999-00) and the Chicago Fire (2001).
 Off the field, he served as the Super Y League Director for the Rough Riders.
 Chulis was a student assistant coach at Virginia while finishing up his bachelor's degree in sociology during the 2004-05 academic year.
 He holds his USSF "A" coaching license and USSF national youth license.

 Adam Perron joined the Virginia men's soccer coach in February of 2020.
 Perron comes to Charlottesville after serving as the top assistant and recruiting coordinator at James Madison the past two seasons.